Grants

 Types of Grants

-The Teacher Education Assistance for College and Higher Education (TEACH) Grant Program provides up to $4,000 per year in grants for graduate and undergraduate students who intend to teach full time in high-need subject areas for at least four years at school(s) that serve students from low-income families.
+The Teacher Education Assistance for College Higher Education (TEACH) Grant provides up to $4,000 per year for graduate and undergraduate students who intend to teach full time in high-need subject areas for at least four years at school(s) that serve students from low-income families.

-To be considered for a TEACH Grant, you must be formally admitted to one of the following TEACH Grant-eligible programs of study at Minnesota State University Moorhead:
+Applicants must be formally admitted to one of the following TEACH Grant-eligible programs of study at MSUM:

 - Undergraduate